enatega/shopping-cart-ecommerce/README.md

 To run the module, you need to have nodejs installed on your machine.
 Once nodejs is installed, go to the directory and enter the following commands

+-      cd ecommero-app
+-      npm install (or yarn install)
+-      npm start

 The required credentials and keys have been set already.
 You can setup your own keys and credentials

 The version of nodejs should be between 14.0 to 16.0

+##Run Grocery UI in your Device:

+#### 1. Run on iOS

+- Run -expo start- in your terminal
+- An expo interface will open select the option run on iOS simulator
+- To run on iOS device enter the url of expo given in opened interface in your expo app on iOS by downloading expo from AppStore

+#### 2. Run on Android

+- Run expo start in your terminal
+- Make sure you have an Android emulator installed and running
+- Click the option run on android emulator in the opened interface in your expo app
+- To run on device scan the QR code given in opened expo app web interface

 ## Screenshots